 Make a tax deductible donation to help us make this film

-As Maryland slips into being one of the opioid overdose capitals in the country with more than 2,000 opioid deaths in 2017, the film will chronicle one of its major police departments as it implements PAARI in their community and tries to duplicate the success of Arlington, Massachusetts.
+The documentary feature SERVE & PROTECT will chronicle the New Bedford Police Department as it implements PAARI in their community and tries to duplicate the success of Arlington, Massachusetts.
 The film will capture the personal stories and struggles of the officers as they are charged with changing the way they do their jobs and changing their own belief systems about substance use disorders.
 At the same time, the film will chronicle the journey of the people with substance use disorder who are trying to regain their lives and put their trust back in a system that spent decades incarcerating them.

 Prescription opioid, heroin and synthetic opioid overdoses killed roughly 72,000 people in the United States in 2017.
 There are more overdose fatalities in a single year than the numbers of annual deaths from firearms violence, HIV infection or motor vehicle crashes combined.